My colleague

 from gdata.gauth import OAuth2Token

-The first is needed to refresh an OAuth2Credentials
+The first is needed to refresh an OAuth2Credentials object

-using the mechanics native to google-api-python-client
+using the mechanics native to google-api-python-client,

-and the second is needed so we may subclass the gdata-python-client
+and the second is needed so we may subclass the gdata-python-client native

 token class.